-Finally, this open living room features a bright yellow couch and cozy area rug, offsetting the industrial look of the exposed pipes on the ceiling.
+Finally, don't hesitate to bring together various textures to create a soothing environment.
+This open living room features a bright yellow couch and cozy area rug, offsetting the industrial look of the exposed pipes on the ceiling.
 There are also traces of nature found in a potted plant situated in the corner of the space and, of course, the light streaming in through expansive windows.
 Looking at this zen living room is like taking a deep, intentional exhale.

 Toyoda M, Yokota Y, Barnes M, Kaneko M. Potential of A Small Indoor Plant On The Desk For Reducing Office Workers' Stress.
 Hortte.
 2019;30(1):55-63. doi:10.21273/HORTTECH04427-19

 Kurt S, Osueke KK.
 The Effects of Color On The Moods Of College Students.
 SAGE Open.
 2014;4(1). doi:10.1177/2158244014525423

 Claudio L. Planting Healthier Indoor Air.
 Environ Health Perspect.
 2011;119(10):A426-A427. doi:10.1289/ehp.119-a426